 Example 1: Kubernetes network topology maps – NIST 800-53 major control AC-4

-“The information system enforces approved authorizations for controlling the flow of information within the system and between connected systems based on organization-defined information flow control policies.”
+“Enforce approved authorizations for controlling the flow of information within the system and between connected systems based on organization-defined information flow control policies.”

 Sysdig will dynamically generate topology maps of all hosts, containers, and processes on your infrastructure, and map any network connection they make inside and outside your network.
 These topology maps can also be customized to show the logical services and how they’re connected as well.